 Contract Negotiation and Writing Tips

 Individuals and companies negotiate and enter into contracts fairly frequently in the course of business.
-Some business agreements may be simple enough for the typical person to draft, while others may require the help of a skilled contract attorney.
-In either case, the ideal end result is confidence that you have negotiated the best terms for your business, and created a well-drafted agreement that will avoid any dispute or potential litigation.
+Some business agreements may be simple enough for the typical person to draft, and may just be a verbal agreement and a handshake, while others may require the help of a skilled contract attorney.
+In either case, the ideal end result is confidence that you have negotiated the best terms for your business and created a well-drafted agreement that will avoid any dispute or potential litigation.
 Below are tips on negotiating and writing a sound business contract.

 Certain fundamental strategies will assist you in the day-to-day negotiation that all businesspersons perform, in contracts and other business transactions.
-The following are a few suggestions to get you started on the road to effective negotiation tactics.
+Remember, those with whom your business is negotiating also will be working hard to leverage the deal in their favor.
+The following are a few suggestions to get you started on the road to effective negotiation tactics:

 - You should always have clear objectives.
 It helps to make a list of goals before meeting the other party.